Itachidorri/nft-preview-card-component/readme.md

 }
 ```

-Here, the class 'hover' can be used on any portion of the webpage as per user's want.
+Here, the class 'hover' can be used on any portion of the webpage as per user's need/want.

 ### Continued development